LEAP Scholarships for 2022-23

 Multi-Year LEAP Scholarship

 - Peer Advisor Scholarships are available for current Peer Advisors HERE.
-Be sure to read the application thouroughly, and be aware that completing this form is only part of the application process.
+Be sure to read the application thoroughly, and be aware that completing this form is only part of the application process.

-LEAP scholars are students who completed two semesters of LEAP, these students are eligible for LEAP Scholarships and eligible to purchase a cord for graduation .
+LEAP scholars are students who completed two semesters of LEAP, these students are eligible for LEAP Scholarships and eligible to purchase cords for graduation.
 Cords are $6 and can be purchased from Alison Flanders, Sill Center, Rm 130, cash or check only.

 LEAP Student Symposium

-THE LEAP SYMPOSIUM WILL BE IN APRIL 2021
+THE 2022 LEAP SYMPOSIUM WILL BE held APRIL 25

 The LEAP Learning Community provides an opportunity for students to present their work in a scholarly setting to students, faculty and other members of the University of Utah community.
-Students from all LEAP courses are invited to present their research and creative work at our first annual symposium.
+Students from all LEAP courses are invited to present their research and creative work at our Spring Symposium.

 - Students must be the primary producer of the work.

-- Student researchers are expected to be in attendance during the main exhibition period on April 26th from 12:30-2:30 PM
+- Student researchers are expected to be in attendance during the main exhibition period.

 For the event: